By David Cuff - Dec. 2018

-In 1959 Steven Whitecoff bulldozed a straight, but not flat section of property behind his house on what then was called the Old Woodbridge Road.
+In 1959 Steve Whitecoff bulldozed a straight, but not flat section of property behind his house on what then was called the Old Woodbridge Road.
 The airport was built in a time when personal aviation was taking off.
 Thanks to few regulations and pilots returning home after WWII, flying had taken off in the country.

 It was just a couple years before the first bank of hangers were built and then another bank with more than 100 small planes calling Woodbridge Airport home.

 The 1960s through the 1970s was a great time to be a local pilot.
 By 1979 neighborhood development began to come very close to the airport.
-Steven Whitcoff is credited for renaming Bridge Road, Old Bridge Road.
+Steve Whitcoff is credited for renaming Bridge Road, Old Bridge Road.
 It seems every couple of generations knew the road as something slightly different.
 Even in the Newspaper article below published then the airport was just getting started, it refers to the road as the Old Woodbridge Road.

 On an 1862 Union Army map a road and bridge crossing Hooes Run was noted with the road labeled as "New Bridge Road".
 Prior to this, it's likely the crossing of Hooes Run was a ford, or a shallow section of the stream where horses, wagons, and later automobiles could cross the waterway.
 On the 1901 William Brown map present day Old Bridge Road is labeled as just "Bridge Road".
 The bridge crossing was no longer new, as the generation at the time the map was drawn didn't remember there not being a bridge over Hooes Run.
 According to an article by the Old Bridge Observer on Feb.
-10, 1990 by Suzie Takacs titled How Old Bridge Road got its Name when Steven Whitecoff started the Woodbridge Airport he renamed Bridge Road to Old Bridge Road.
+10, 1990 by Suzie Takacs titled How Old Bridge Road got its Name when Steve Whitecoff started the Woodbridge Airport he renamed Bridge Road to Old Bridge Road.
 At this time the wooden bridge was still in place, was only a single lane, and the road before and after the bridge was not paved.